 p.
 15) I’d relegate much of this to an Appendix.

 I think it should stay.
 Tim/Neil what do you think?

+We have been careful to streamline this section whilst maintaining its clarity.
+We believe that the results are suitably novel and informative to the literature that we have kept them in the main body of the text.

 p.
 16) Typo in line 2: While we have not find any…